swxben/danny-boy/README.md

 It actually uses named fields so SQL injection shouldn't be possible in normal use.

+The table name can be passed in expicitly without relying on the type name:

+    dataAccess.Insert(new { MyId = 13, MyName = "Ben"}, "MyThings");

+    INSERT INTO MyThings(MyId, MyName) VALUES(13, 'Ben')

 ### Update

-Update needs the field name for the identifier, rather than using a strict convention:
+Update needs the field name for the identifier, rather than using a strict convention.
+An array of field names is passed in allowing for compound keys.
+Note that the field names changed from `params string[]` to `string[]` in version 2.0.0 to allow for explicitly specified table names.

-    dataAccess.Update(new MyThing { MyId = 13, MyName = "Ben"}, "MyId");
+    dataAccess.Update(new MyThing { MyId = 13, MyName = "Ben"}, new[] { "MyId" });

     UPDATE MyThings SET MyName = 'Ben' WHERE MyId = 13